 4. Where is the biggest need?

-CASA serves children from birth up until they turn 19 and age out of the system.
-68% of the children we serve are between 0 - 13.
+CASA for Douglas County serves children from birth up until they turn 19 and age out of the system.
+65% of the children we serve are between 0 - 13.